 If you run one or more WordPress websites yourself, you can start even earlier.
 You can try to make the individual websites as eco-friendly as possible.
 But how do you do that?
 And what influence do you have on your part?

 How sustainable is your website?

 I run several projects based on WordPress.
 A couple of years ago, I started to get to grips with the WordPress world.
 In the process, I probably fell into just about every trap WordPress has to offer, because I'm not a developer.
 I even use a WordPress page builder, as many do, maybe you do too?

-Of course, I could now go and hire an agency to set up a customised WordPress website for me for a lot of money.
+Of course, I could now hire an agency to set up a customized WordPress website for me for a lot of money.
 Ideally, it would be well thought out down to the smallest detail and not a byte too big.
 But not all WordPress users can or want to afford that, just as not all WordPress agencies have a clue about sustainable development.
 That's why I decided to see for myself what I could do to get the best out of WordPress with simple means.

 How are your websites created?

-- Are you based in a huge office or do you work in a small coworking space?
+- Are you based in a huge office, or do you work in a small coworking space?

-- Do you always have the latest hardware or do you, for example, buy your computer used or refurbished?
+- Do you always have the latest hardware, or do you, for example, buy your computer used or refurbished?

 Sustainable concept for your WordPress website

 If you decide to use WordPress as your content management system (CMS), a few technical conditions are already set, of course.
 For example, WordPress is based on the scripting language PHP, which you simply cannot change, even if there may be "leaner" alternatives.
 Beyond that, however, you have many possibilities to influence whether your website is a voracious data monster or a nimble information chamois.